pombase/website/src/docs/about/data-sources.md

 ### Research spotlight images

-For images used on the home page, see the [Research Spotlight archive](archive/spotlight) and links therein.
+For images used on the home page, see the [Research Spotlight archive](archive/spotlight).

 ### Genome browser data tracks